kalaitzi-gif/DSCI510FinalProject/README.md

 - Urban population (% of total population) → (SP.URB.TOTL.IN.ZS)

 5.)
-Run nested loop over above indicator names and indicator codes
+Run a nested loop over the above indicator names and indicator codes

 6.)
 Parse WB API response into JSON format, convert into Python object

 7.)
 Save WB API indicator data as a raw JSON file

 The exact processes utilized for data collection necessary for this project are detailed in the section headers of each file

 **Data Cleaning Procedure**